Josh Aerie, Youth Honors Symphony Orchestra – M.M. University of Colorado, B.M. Oberlin Conservatory.

 Kathryn Schmidt, piano – D.M.A.
 University of British Columbia

 Kathryn Schmidt, pianist, enjoys a blossoming career as a performer of solo and collaborative works, teacher, and adjudicator.
 Kathryn has performed at noted venues including the Chan Centre, the Norman Rothstein theatre, the Telus Studio theatre (Vancouver), the Winnipeg Art Gallery (Winnipeg) and the Wiener Saal (Salzburg, Austria).
-She has appeared with orchestras in Grand Forks (USA) and Winnipeg.
 In recent years, Kathryn adjudicated several festivals around BC, and served as the Music Director of Christ the Redeemer Anglican Church (Cloverdale, BC).

 Rosalyn Troiano has directed CSA’s string program since 2004.
 Having worked as teaching assistant to Eastman professor of viola George Taylor, she currently serves as lead instructor of CSA’s viola and violin students of all levels and ages, and directs the school’s Allegro and Vivace string ensembles for beginning and intermediate players.
 A certified Suzuki instructor, Rosalyn also leads CSA’s active Suzuki program in private and group instruction.